-Don’t Touch: Cute Maine Caterpillar Could Give You a Rash
+Don’t Touch: Cute NH Caterpillar Could Give You a Rash

 It may be cute but the American Dagger Moth Caterpillar is anything but cuddly.
 Stay away!

-Not only are they toxic, according to InsectIdentification.org, and they seem to be everywhere in New Hampshire and Maine this early Autumn.
+Not only are they toxic, according to InsectIdentification.org, and they seem to be everywhere in the Granite State and Maine this early Autumn.

 Hanging on webs off the limbs of trees and climbing up the walls and windows of houses.